seriesseed/equity/Refactor Series Seed - Term Sheet.md

 The Series Seed will be given the same rights as the next series of Preferred Stock (with appropriate adjustments for economic terms).

-### Binding Terms:

-For a period of thirty days, the Company shall not solicit offers from other parties for any financing.
-Without the consent of Purchasers, the Company shall not disclose these terms to anyone other than officers, directors, key service providers, and other potential Purchasers in this financing.

 ------------